Retrain ONLINE for a Higher-Paying Job in the Pharma Manufacturing Industry in 10-Weeks

 What Starter Level Roles I Could Retrain For?

-What You’ll Learn – There Are 2 Modules in This 15-Week Program
+What You’ll Learn – There Are 2 Modules in This 10-Week Program

-In this module, you’ll learn about the systems used in pharmaceutical and medical device manufacturing and about the rules and regulations such as Good Manufacturing Practices (GMPs) that you need to follow.
-And you’ll learn enough technical information to get you talking to employers.
+• You’ll be able to talk to employers with confidence about the systems and processes used in pharmaceutical and medical device manufacturing and about the rules and regulations that you need to follow.

 If you’re spending money on an education program, make sure you choose one you’ll finish!